Unaimend/graph.py/docs/classes/graphvisuals.md

 # Class: GraphVisual

 ##Description:
-This class encapsulates variables and functions for drawing an undirected graphs
+This class encapsulates variables and functions for drawing graphs

 ##Member variables: